PompeiiinPictures

 Non c’è dubbio che le case nos 23, 25 siano state abitato da gladiatori.

-(translation: “Insula 3 of Region I belonged to a rather poor neighborhood, with the exception of house No. 3 all the houses were not large in size.
+(Translation: “Insula 3 of Region I belonged to a rather poor neighbourhood, with the exception of house No. 3 all the houses were not large in size.

 The house at no. 3 had a special interest from the point of view of construction: the peristyle sits at a level higher than that of the atrium: this particularity was found only in this house.
 We have a contrary example in the House of the Black Anchor where the atrium was located at a higher level than that of the peristyle.